 Caring for a person with paraphrenia

 People with late-onset psychosis often develop strange ideas and delusions.
-For example, the person may believe that their neighbors are chasing them and that they can hear neighbors talking about them through the walls.
+For example, the person may believe that their neighbors are chasing them and can hear neighbors talking about them through the walls.

-The ideas can be quite strange, p. an elderly woman may believe that there are people living in her loft and that they are sending messages on her phone line.
+The ideas can be pretty strange, p. an older woman may believe that people are living in her loft and that they are sending messages on her phone line.

-Very often it will be very obvious that what they think is happening could not be happening.
-However, it may be that they are misinterpreting something or, in fact, the situation is true.
+It will often be pronounced that what they think is happening could not be happening.
+However, they may be misinterpreting something, or the situation is actual.

-It is not unheard of for an older person to live in a flat with very thin walls where they can listen to music played by neighbors at all hours of the day and night.
+It is not unheard of for an older person to live in a flat with fragile walls where they can listen to music played by neighbors all day and night.

 Assure the person that they are not going crazy and that you believe them.
 However, try not to get caught up in your beliefs and not collude with them.

 People with this condition are often referred to the Senior Community Mental Health Team.
-Medication will likely be prescribed and a community psychiatric nurse will visit to monitor this and to support the person and yourself.
+Medication will likely be prescribed, and a community psychiatric nurse will visit to monitor this and support the person and yourself.

-The person may not believe they are sick and may refuse to take the medicine.
-If possible try to persuade them to try the drug.
+The person may not believe they are sick and may refuse to take medicine.
+If possible, try to persuade them to try the drug.
 However, if they flatly refuse, do not enter a battle with them.

-People with this type of illness may believe that their problems will disappear if they move, especially if their delusions are related to their neighbors.
-This rarely works and very often problems carry over with them.
+People with this type of illness may believe that their problems will disappear if they move, primarily if their delusions are related to their neighbors.
+This rarely works, and very often, issues carry over with them.

-If the person is very distressed by his delusions, he may put himself at risk at home by trying to do something to make the delusions disappear, eg. refusing to have the heat on in the depth of winter.
+If the person is very distressed by his delusions, he may put himself at risk at home by trying to do something to make the illusions disappear, e.g., refusing to have the heat on in the depth of winter.

-However, in some cases it is necessary for them to be admitted to the hospital under a Section of the Mental Health Law for their own safety.
+However, they must be admitted to the hospital under a section of the Mental Health Law for their safety in some cases.

 This condition can be successfully treated with medications.
-However, what sometimes happens is that the person begins to feel fine and stops taking their medications and then the symptoms return.
+However, what sometimes happens is that the person begins to feel fine and stops taking their drugs, and then the symptoms return.

-It is very helpful if caregivers can monitor whether medications are being taken as prescribed and encourage the person to continue taking their medications.
+It is beneficial if caregivers can monitor whether medications are being taken as prescribed and encourage the person to continue taking their medications.

-Seeing the person so distressed by their delusions can be very stressful for the caregiver.
-It can also be very difficult for the caregiver when the person who is clearly very ill refuses to accept that something is wrong with them and instead accuses the caregiver of turning against them.
+Seeing the person so distressed by their delusions can be stressful for the caregiver.
+It can also be challenging for the caregiver when the very ill person refuses to accept that something is wrong with them and instead accuses the caregiver of turning against them.

-It is important that you step away from care and you should speak with the visiting community team member to discuss what support is available, for example, there may be some type of home care or the person is attending child care .
+You must step away from care, and you should speak with the visiting community team member to discuss what support is available; for example, there may be some home care or the person is attending child care.